sonic-net/SONiC/doc/mgmt/SONiC_DNS_Support.md

 ```
 sonic(config)# no ip name-server
-  source-ip     Configure source IP to reach the name server
+  source-intf   Configure source interface to pick the source IP, used for the DNS query
   A.B.C.D/A::B  Domain name server

 sonic(config)# no ip name-server 10.11.0.1

 sonic(config)# no ip name-server 2001:aa:aa::a

-sonic(config)# no ip name-server source-ip 1.1.1.1
+sonic(config)# no ip name-server source-intf

 ```
 #### 3.6.2.2 Show dns hosts

 ```
 sonic# show hosts
-Default domain is not configured
-Name/address lookup uses domain service
-Source IP  : 1.1.1.1
+Source Interface : Loopback0
-Name servers are: 10.11.0.1 2001:aa:aa::a
+Name servers are : 10.11.0.1, 2001:aa:aa::a
 sonic#
 ```